 II.
 How Does Someone End up on The Preclusion List?

 CMS has given two ways for which someone can end up on the Preclusion List.
 The first one way is if you:

 “Are currently revoked from Medicare, are under an active reenrollment bar, and CMS has determined that the underlying conduct that led to the revocation is detrimental to the best interests of the Medicare program”

-However, even if you are revoked from Medicare, you still may find yourself on the Preclusion List.
+However, even if you are not revoked from Medicare, you still may find yourself on the Preclusion List.
 CMS is also precluding anyone that has:

 “… Engaged in behavior for which CMS could have revoked the prescriber, individual or entity to the extent applicable if they had been enrolled in Medicare, and CMS determines that the underlying conduct that would have led to the revocation is detrimental to the best interests of the Medicare program.
 Such conduct includes, but are not limited to, felony convictions AND Office of Inspector General (OIG) exclusions.”

 In April of 2018, within the Federal Register Rules and Regulations update, the Department of Health and Human Services released information on policy changes to Medicare programs.
 In which, they discussed the Preclusion List and their reasoning for establishing the new rule.
 It seems that CMS has given a few reasons for putting this new rule into effect:

 - “To focus on preventing payment for Part D drugs prescribed by demonstrably problematic prescribers”

 - “Reduce the burden on Part D prescribers and Medicare Advantage providers without compromising our program integrity efforts.”
 And to